Philip Seccombe is the Police and Crime Commissioner; his key responsibilities are as follows:

 The OPCC also provides funding to Warwickshire County Council which employs and line manages a Business Crime Adviser and two Cyber Crime Advisers, who carry out work in accordance with the delivery of the Police and Crime Plan.
 Similarly, Stratford-on-Avon District Council receives funding to employ a Rural Crime Co-ordinator post for the south of the county (currently job-shared by two employees).
 Warwickshire Police employs the Rural Crime Co-ordinator post for the north of the county, with funding for the post provided by the OPCC.

 The salary of the Police and Crime Commissioner is set by the Home Secretary, following advice from the Senior Salaries Review Board (SSRB).
 In 2011, the SSRB made recommendations, accepted by the government, that the pay of PCCs should be between £65,000 and £100,000 and be broadly linked to the size and complexity of the respective police force.
-The SSRB has made no recommendations to alter the salary of Police and Crime Commissioners in the intervening years.
+In 2018, the Government announced that PCCs in all but the upper tiers of pay would receive a two percent increase.

 Remaining staff salaries are determined using the Warwickshire Police and West Mercia Police alliance police staff pay grading, including that of the Chief Executive of the OPCC.